Hamm's Eastside Complex

 Transit and Parking

-The East End Apartments will have structured parking underneath the building.
-This will serve as the designated parking for residents of the East End and West End Apartments.
+The East End Apartments will have structured underground parking beneath the building, which will serve as the designated parking for residents of both the East End and West End Apartments.

 Although not in the initial proposal, the current plans were redesigned to include an approximately 70-stall surface parking lot to accommodate customers for the businesses on site.
-There are additional surface parking stalls in the interior courtyard parking lot and on-street parking along Minnehaha.
-JB Vang has overflow parking available at their building at 800 Minnehaha, east of the site.
+There are additional surface parking stalls in the interior courtyard parking lot and on-street parking along Minnehaha Avenue.
+JB Vang also has overflow parking available at their building at 800 Minnehaha, just east of the site.

-In 2021, the City Council adopted Ordinance 21-27, eliminating minimum parking regulations in the City of Saint Paul.
+In 2021, the City Council adopted Ordinance 21-27, which eliminated minimum parking regulations in the City of Saint Paul.
 This change removed all required parking minimums across the city.
-At the time this change was adopted by the city, roughly 36% of Saint Paul’s land area was dedicated to moving or storing automobiles.
-Eliminating required off-street parking minimums for developments allows more opportunity for housing developments, incentivizes housing affordability, reduces carbon emissions, and reduces overall urban sprawl.
+At the time this change was adopted, roughly 36% of Saint Paul’s land area was dedicated to moving or storing automobiles.
+Eliminating required off-street parking minimums for developments allows for more opportunities for housing developments, incentivizes housing affordability, reduces carbon emissions, and reduces overall urban sprawl.

 Community Involvement